 In 2020, vector surveillance data collected using three collection methods—human landing catches (HLCs), U.S. Centers for Disease Control and Prevention (CDC) light traps (LTs), and pyrethrum spray catches (PSCs)—showed a diversity of Anopheles species across sites.
 Anopheles gambiae s.l., An. pharoensis, and An. funestus s.l. were the most abundant and were found in all sites and through all collection methods, except Bonabéri where only An. gambiae s.l. was collected using HLCs.
 An. moucheti and An. nili were collected only at Nyabessang through HLCs and CDC LTs.

-In Year 3, VectorLink Cameroon also trained a total of 51 health personnel from five regions (Far North, North, Littoral, East, and West) on basic entomology, including collection and identification of larvae and mosquitoes.
+In year three, VectorLink Cameroon also trained a total of 51 health personnel from five regions (Far North, North, Littoral, East, and West) on basic entomology, including collection and identification of larvae and mosquitoes.
 In addition, the project supported the NMCP in the revision and validation of the Insecticide Resistance Management (IRM) plan.
 Guidelines for ITN continuous distribution were also drafted and validated by the NMCP.
 VectorLink also supported the training of a total of 758 health facility personnel (314 from the North and 444 from the Far North) on the updated guidelines.

-Specific objectives are as follows:
+Specific objectives achieved were as follows:

 Entomological Scale Up of Capacity